PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 owner, positive guard, and safety-fallback successor.
 Then update the existing orchestration and bounded-store inventories, validate, document, commit, and push.
 Never create, update, or reopen a pull request.

+## Post-split fallback reconciliation implementation

+The final unconsumed static-shape result now uses the stable `shape_reconciliation.primary.post_split_fallback` record.
+Its unconsumed zero default was removed, so a skipped guard leaves the phase absent while an invoked stable reconciliation is still recorded.
+The bounded store now covers 51 phase IDs.

+Validation completed sequentially under core-only `uv`:

+- focused post-split, very-late, Split fallback, terminal, and store contracts:
+  `96 passed in 2.39s`;
+- broader affected contracts: `196 passed in 5.25s`;
+- lowerer architecture contracts: `258 passed in 16.47s`;
+- targeted Ruff, bytecode compilation, and whitespace checks: passed.

+No real-model conversion was required.
+An AST audit reports no unconsumed `*static_shape_stats` assignments in `lower_onnx_to_ir`.
+The sole remaining matching local, `_final_placeholder_matmul_static_shape_stats`, is consumed by its established downstream guard and must remain local unless that control- flow contract is redesigned separately.
+After committing and pushing this checkpoint, inventory the next unconsumed result family rather than altering that consumed value.
+Never create, update, or reopen a pull request.